Political Action Committee

-HRC undertakes an in-depth interview with each candidate.
-While some political action committees send out questionnaires, HRC’s face-to-face interviews allow the organization to educate candidates on issues that affect the LGBTQ community, as well as gauge their level of support.
+HRC undertakes an in-depth interview with each candidate seeking HRC’s endorsement, which allows the organization to educate candidates on issues that affect the LGBTQ community, as well as gauge their level of support.
 In place of an interview, an incumbent’s support for issues of concern to the community is based on his or her voting record.
 Candidates are assessed on the following issues which form the basis of HRC’s legislative agenda: the Federal Marriage Amendment, employment fairness, hate crime prevention, open military service, marriage, domestic partner benefits, adoption and other family issues, HIV/AIDS, lesbian health, abortion rights and others as they arise.

 2. Demonstrated leadership

-The interview and/or analysis includes an in-depth review of the campaign and the candidate’s plan for winning the election.
+The interview and/or analysis include an in-depth review of the campaign and the candidate’s plan for winning the election.
 HRC’s review includes gathering information on polling, fundraising, endorsements the candidate has won, previous political experience, the campaign plan, staffing and consultants.

 HRC analyzes the information provided by the campaign and consulting with others including the political parties, competing candidates, local and national PACs, and local HRC members.
 It then analyzes whether the candidate meets the criteria for endorsement.
 If no endorsement is made, HRC continues to monitor the race as Election Day approaches to determine if an endorsement is warranted at a later time.
 When HRC staff believe a candidate should receive its endorsement and financial contribution, staff makes a written recommendation to the public policy committees and to the HRC President.

 Important Points in the Endorsement Process:

 The process by which HRC makes endorsements is rigorous.
-However, two aspects in the process related to incumbent preference and single-candidate endorsements are worth special note:
+However, three aspects in the process related to incumbent preference and single-candidate endorsements, are worth special note:

-- HRC favors incumbency and when an elected official in a particular seat works consistently on behalf of LGBTQ Americans, HRC rewards that loyalty; and
+· HRC favors incumbency and when an elected official in a particular seat works consistently on behalf of LGBTQ equality.
+HRC rewards that loyalty; and